RetroPie/RetroPie-Docs/docs/EmulationStation.md

 | ![es-editing-custom-collection](https://user-images.githubusercontent.com/8508804/31518300-2a6180ae-af75-11e7-9919-baec90244166.png) |
 | :---: |

-5. Move the cursor to the game you want to add to your collection and press `Y`, just like you do to add a game to Favorites.
+5. Move the cursor to the game you want to add to your collection and press `Y`, just like you do to add/remove a game to Favorites.
 After adding a game you'll see a message on the top of screen, like in the image below.

 | ![es-added-to-custom-collection](https://user-images.githubusercontent.com/8508804/31518291-29af22ce-af75-11e7-8b02-947eb1765e09.png) |
 | :---: |

-6. After adding some games, you can "**FINISH EDITING 'YOUR CUSTOM' COLLECTION**" in the "**GAME COLLECTIONS SETTINGS**" menu.
+6. After adding the games you want in your collection, go to "**GAME COLLECTIONS SETTINGS**" menu and then select "**FINISH EDITING 'YOUR CUSTOM' COLLECTION**".

 | ![es-finish-editing-custom-collection](https://user-images.githubusercontent.com/8508804/31546747-fdde5b20-affa-11e7-86ae-970427d84a2c.png) |
 | :---: |

-7. Now go to the "collections system" and you'll see the "megaman" collection.
+7. Now go to the "collections system" and you'll see your custom collection.

 | ![es-collections](https://user-images.githubusercontent.com/8508804/31518292-29d7d5e8-af75-11e7-9c0a-857f7a2acf07.png) |
 | :---: |